CloudSending/sendSerial_basic/README.md

 sendSerial_basic
 ================

-Very basic codes to test sending serial data to Arduino from oF
+Simple codes to test sending serial data to Arduino from oF

 Mouse click -> send text you definced in the code